danilinares/quickpsy/README.md

 Install
 -------

-You need to install the package devtools, DEoptim, dplyr, ggplot2 and tidyr.
+You need to install the package boot, DEoptim, devtools, dplyr, ggplot2 and tidyr.
 For example, to install devtools

 ``` {.r}
 install.packages('devtools')
 ```

-and then
+and then to install quickpsy

 ``` {.r}
 devtools::install_github('danilinares/quickpsy', build_vignettes = T)